gldog/anonymize_jira_users/README.md

 # My Workflow

-I maintain 3 Jira instances B, C, and O. Instance C is connected to a MS Active Directory, and B and O have local user-management maintained by a specific department.
+I maintain 3 Jira instances B, C, and O. Instance C is connected to a MS Active Directory, B and O have local user-management maintained by a specific department.

 Instance C: